outdoorbits/little-backup-box/README.md

 It's your swiss army knife for reliably performing, checking and managing backups on the go.

 <h2>Development status</h2>
-Little Backup Box is still under construction.<br />
+Little Backup Box has reached a largely stable and functional stage.
-<b>Please test your Installation carefully before productive use!</b><br />
+While new features are still being added from time to time - which may initially require some fine-tuning - the established core functions are now highly reliable.

-Little Backup Box has undergone massive development over the past few months.
-At the moment, no further major innovations are planned.
-Instead, the focus should now be on finding and correcting any errors and making the system even more reliable.<br />
+Nevertheless, thorough testing after installation is still recommended, especially on new hardware configurations.
-Hence the request: Test, test, test!<br />
+Please continue to report any issues, translation errors, or suggestions for improvement - but also share your positive experiences, ideally including details of your setup.

-Please give feedback on problems or translation errors but also on the successful use, if possible with details of your equipment.<br /><br />
+Regular updates are strongly recommended to benefit from ongoing refinements and fixes.

 <h2>Please mind the wiki!</h2>
 As there is no manual available anymore, the github-wiki should replace it one day: <a href="https://github.com/outdoorbits/little-backup-box/wiki">https://github.com/outdoorbits/little-backup-box/wiki</a>.
 It's not particularly detailed yet, but it can certainly help with the most common questions.